gesellix/docker-haproxy-network/README.md

     docker build -t app-image -f http-server/Dockerfile http-server

-... and the HAProxy image:
+... then the HAProxy image:

     docker build -t proxy-image -f haproxy/Dockerfile haproxy

+... and finally a simple dns server:

+    docker build -t dns-image -f dns-server/Dockerfile dns-server

 Then we prepare a private Docker network, so that our containers can connect to it:

     docker network create mynetwork

-Now we only need to run the proxy and the application and connect them to `mynetwork`.
+Now we only need to run the proxy with a dns server and the application, and connect them to `mynetwork`.
 We might first run them and connect them afterwards, or we can already connect them along with the `docker run` command.
 Let's go with the second option:

+    #docker run -dit --name dns --net mynetwork quay.io/jpillora/dnsmasq-gui:latest
-    docker run -dit --name app --net mynetwork app-image docker run -dit --name proxy --net mynetwork -p 80:80 proxy-image
+    docker run -dit --name dns --net mynetwork dns-image DNS_IP=$(docker inspect --format '{{ .NetworkSettings.Networks.mynetwork.IPAddress }}' dns) docker run -dit --name app --net mynetwork app-image docker run -dit --name proxy --net mynetwork --dns $DNS_IP -p 80:80 --dns-search mynetwork proxy-image

 Note that we don't expose any port on the `app` container.
 This is because we don't need to when we only want the containers to communicate with each other.
 We want the proxy HTTP port to be exposed on our public interface, though.
+The proxy is being configured with a special dns server, so that name resolution at runtime will query a specific server which is aware of the existing ip addresses in `mynetwork`.

 ### Hello World